 Climate Change Agreement (CCA)

-When a company pays its energy bills, it pays a tax to the government called the Climate Change Levy (CCL).
+When a company pays its energy (gas and electricity) bills, it pays a tax to the government called the Climate Change Levy (CCL).

 Until 2019 under the CRC Energy Efficiency Scheme (CRC), large, non-energy-intensive organisations used to buy allowances for the amount of carbon dioxide (CO2e) they were responsible for.
 Unfortunately, the CRC became a complicated tax burden, bringing no advantage to companies that were reducing their emissions.